nikiyaw/wellness-tracker-api/README.md

 - **Authentication:** `passlib` (for password hashing), `python-jose` (for JWT)
 - **Hosting:** Render (for web service and database hosting)
 ### CI/CD and Testing
-This project leverages a CI/CD (Continuous Integration/Continuous Deployment) pipeline using **GitHub Actions**.
-Upon every push to the main branch, a workflow is triggered to automatically run a suite of tests and deploy the application to Render.
+This project utilizes a CI/CD (Continuous Integration/Continuous Deployment) pipeline powered by **GitHub Actions**.
+Upon every push to the `main` branch, a workflow is triggered to automatically run a suite of tests and deploy the application to Render.
 API endpoints are thoroughly tested using a dedicated `tests/` folder to ensure reliability and correct functionality before deployment.

 ## Getting Started (Local Development)